ladih/stm32-from-scratch/README.md

-LED control and temperature sensing on the STM32F446RE.
+LED control and temperature sensing on the STM32F446RE using direct register access (no HAL).

-Using FreeRTOS in main branch, bare-metal in bare-metal branch.
+Main branch uses FreeRTOS; bare-metal branch runs without an RTOS.